MisutaaAsriel/VRCFavoritesTool/README.md

 ### Why can't I chose where the file is saved?
 Why can't Unity support file dialogs? *Who knows?*

-### How do I log out?
-You'll have to delete its preferences file.
-Not sure where its stored at the moment.
-I tried writing a log-out function but it was having a bit of issue.
-Don't worry, cookies expire, so you should get logged out within a couple weeks.

 ### How do I run this on Mac?
 If you are getting a security error due to the package being unsigned/unnotarized, right click the program, hold down shift, and click open.
 It should give you the option to run the program now in the dialog that appears.